 This post was most recently updated on April 30th, 2021

 Contact lenses have generally been the more expensive option when you are deciding between them or eyeglasses.
 That is considering that you purchase an average price frame and not some designer pair with an expensive price tag.

-One of the newer direct to customer contact lens brand is Waldo.
+One of the newer direct-to-customer contact lens brands is Waldo.

 Waldo Contacts Review

-As a direct to customer brand they promised big savings over your traditional contact lens brands by simplifying their distribution channels as well as taking a smaller margin on their contact lenses.
-In turn, they are able to pass on the savings onto their customers without compromising quality.
+As a direct-to-customer brand, they promised big savings over your traditional contact lens brands by simplifying their distribution channels as well as taking a smaller margin on their contact lenses.
+In turn, they are able to pass on the savings to their customers without compromising quality.